 A Top Tourist Attraction in Singapore

-The Chinatown Heritage Centre is housed in three restored shophouses, where the tailor’s workshop, his downstairs living quarters, and the first-floor rental accommodation have been faithfully reconstructed from the personal memories of early pioneers who made Singapore their home.
+The Chinatown Heritage Centre is comprised of three restored shophouses, where a tailor’s workshop, his downstairs living quarters, and the first-floor rental accommodation have been faithfully reconstructed from the personal memories of early pioneers who made Singapore their home.

-The tailor's downstairs living quarters were comparatively comfortable viewed in the light of the first floor tiny cubicles rented out to people who had left their homeland for Singapore with the hope of finding a better life.
+The tailor's downstairs living quarters were comparatively comfortable viewed in the light of the first floor tiny cubicles rented out to Chinese people who had left their homeland with hopes of finding a better life.
 Sometimes a whole family ate and slept in a tiny windowless space barely large enough for one person.
 People lived in these crowded, unsanitary and rat-infested conditions until as late as the early 1950s.

-The Reconstructed Doctor's Surgery in the Chinatown Heritage Museum
+The Reconstructed Doctor's Surgery in the Chinatown Heritage Centre

 A third child, the eldest daughter, was boarded in the cubicle of another resident.
 Her father's surgery has been faithfully reconstructed from her memories.

 The Third Floor of the Chinatown Heritage Centre